Bookmark saved

 Everything he'd spent three years trying to replicate.
 Right there.
 Working.
 Humming with barely audible power.
 A faint warmth radiating from the casing—not heat from inefficiency, but controlled energy in perfect balance.
 And beneath the warmth, a faint pulse—rhythmic, almost imperceptible.
 As if the device was responding to some distant signal, synchronizing with something beyond this workshop.

 He leaned closer.
 The surface had a grain to it—not metal, not ceramic, something between.
-Under his magnifying loupe, he could see microscopic channels etched into the casing.
+Under his magnifying loupe, microscopic channels traced across the casing.
 Cooling pathways, maybe.
 Or data conduits.
 The Progenitors hadn't distinguished between power systems and information networks.
 Everything connected.
 Everything communicated.
-A philosophy so far beyond Confederation engineering that studying it felt like an ant examining a cathedral.
+A philosophy so far beyond Confederation engineering—an ant examining a cathedral.

 The Confederation's best power cores lasted six months before needing repair.
 This one had lasted longer than recorded history.